pixelverbieger/loginpetze/readme.txt

 = Why did you develop this plugin? =

 Occasionally (especially when setting up websites for clients) we wanted to be notified if – or when – anybody logged in to the staging websites.
-For this purpose we used to add some lines to our `function.php` files, which was not very comfortable.
+For this purpose we used to add some lines to our `functions.php` files, which was not very comfortable.
 For conveniance, we turned our code into this plugin.

 It was also a good opportunity to learn and to completely play through the process of plugin creation.